Skip to Main Content (Press Enter)

 by Heid E. Erdrich

 Little Big Bully begins with a question asked of a collective and troubled we – how did we come to this?
-In answer, this book offers personal myth, American and Native American contexts, and allegories driven by women’s resistance to narcissists, stalkers, and harassers.
+In answer, this book offers personal myths, American and Native American contexts, and allegories driven by women’s resistance to narcissists, stalkers, and harassers.
 The past for Indigenous people, ecosystem collapse from near-extinction of bison, and the present epidemic of missing and murdered Indigenous women underlie these poems.
 Here, survivors shout back at useless cautionary tales with their own courage and visions of future worlds made well.

 Little Big Bully Book Cover Picture